lkd70/the-engine/docs/creating-plugins.md

 `bot.register` allows you to attach listers almost directly to the Telebot instance.
 Almost, because it adds checking if message was not marked as fully processed, and if the plugin is not disabled.
 Use `bot.api.on` instead if and only if you wish to bypass those checks. `bot.register` takes 2 arguments, which would be valid arguments for `bot.api.on` too.

+Do NOT attach commands using `bot.register('/command', ...)`.
+Use `bot.register.command('command', ...)`.

-Note that you have to call these function synchronously, you cannot wait for any non-blocking operation, after `init` returns, core considers plugin fully loaded and proceeds to other plugins.
-After all plugins are loaded, `bot.register` is set to `null`.
+Note that you have to call these functions synchronously, you cannot wait for any non-blocking operation, after `init` returns, core considers plugin fully loaded and proceeds to other plugins.
+Attempting to call `bot.register` and `bot.register.command` will fail.

 ## `bot.db`